chrysaliswoon/VTTP-Revision/shopping-cart1/README.md

 You are to implement the following commands:

+List:

-[] List - list the contents of the cart.
-If the cart is empty, print an appropriate message.
-The contents of the cart should be numbered when you are listing them
+- [X] list the contents of the cart.
+- [X] If the cart is empty, print an appropriate message.
+- [X] The contents of the cart should be numbered when you are listing them

+Add
-[] Add - Add one or more items to the cart.
-Multiple items are separated by a comma(,).
+- [X] Add one or more items to the cart.
+- [] Multiple items are separated by a comma(,).

+Delete
-[] Delete - Delete an item from the cart based on the item's index (from the list command).
-If an incorrect index is provided, display an error message.
+- [] Delete an item from the cart based on the item's index (from the list command).
+- [] If an incorrect index is provided, display an error message.

 ## Printing ArrayList Methods